jelaniwoods-appdev/dynamic-path-segment-demo/draft.md

 ## What are Dynamic Routes?

-Dynamic route segments are dynamic routes (a.k.a. flexible path segments, url slugs, pretty urls, and others)
+Dynamic route segments are dynamic routes (a.k.a. flexible path segments, url slugs, or pretty urls)

-Defining one route that can match multiple values.
+A Dynamic route is one route that can match _multiple_ different values.
+This is in contrast to Static Routes that only work with **exact** values.

-In cases where we want to define **one route** that matches `/post/1`, `/post/abc`, or `/posts/`anything.
+For example, we could define **one dynamic route** that matches `/post/1`, `/post/abc`, or `/posts/literally-anything`.

 ### Why do we use them